min2ha/ukwa-site/content/target/69235/index.en.md

   "subject": "Religion/Theology"
 }

-# St. John the Baptist Parish Church, Fauldhouse on Facebook

 Facebook page of a Roman Catholic church in Scotland for the parish of  St. John the Baptist Church Fauldhouse, West Lothian.